D2KLab/botcycle/README.md

 - search a bike
 - search an empty slot
 - plan a trip (not implemented)
+- set the user position (useful for other intents with missing entities)

 The position can be sent as an attachment in any moment, also when the bot does not make request.